Cisco ASA: Security Levels and Zones Explained

 • Traffic from outside zone to inside and DMZ is denied by default.

-• Similarly, Traffic from DMZ to the inside zone is denied by default.
-Therefore, we need to implement the ACLs to allow the traffic.
+• Similarly, Traffic from the DMZ to the inside zone is denied by default.
+Therefore, we need to implement ACLs to allow it.

 • Traffic from the DMZ to the outside zone is allowed by default.